jiming-chen/jiming-chen.github.io/content/projects/devigger.md

 As expected, hypothetical profit for all bets steadily declined, but limiting bets to moneylines, handicaps, and totals shorter than or equal to -120 *was* profitable.
 Of course, you could use hypothesis testing here, but I like vibes.
 Underdogs being unprofitable suggests that even though the power method accounts for a larger vigorish on the underdog side, it is not enough.

 {{< newimgref src="/projects/devigger/profit.png" alt="Chart showing profit" width="80%" >}}
 <figcaption>Fig. 2.
-Results from 11/27/2024 to 12/5/2024 using a bankroll size of around $1,000.
+Results from 11/27/2024 to 12/5/2024 using a bankroll size of around $1,000 and filtering bets.
 ROI during this span was about 20%.
 Since bets have shorter odds, losses on losing bets are generally greater than profits on winning bets.</figcaption>

 Finally, I added another GUI to periodically monitor for new opportunities and send notifications, but it looks pretty much the same as the first GUI.